“Who doesn’t love interior design? But what if you wanted to turn that passion into a full-time career…”

 For the interior design enthusiasts out there, you may want to switch over to BBC Two.

-The new eight-part series arrived on Wednesday, August 15th 2019 and sees the wonderful Fearne Cotton taking on presenting duties alongside Michelle.
+The eight-part series arrived on Tuesday, February 2nd 2021 and sees the wonderful Alan Carr taking on presenting duties alongside Michelle.

 Each episode averages at an hour in length and centres upon a group of designers, ready and determined to tackle a range of commercial interior design challenges.

 It’s great fun but eyes are firmly on the prize, and that means our contestants aren’t just there to swap tips – they’re there to win.
-The lucky winner will receive a design contract with one of London’s top hotels.
+The lucky winner will bag themselves a career as a professional interior designer.

 Who is Michelle Ogundehin?